Rytham1/Meta-NLP-Bias/README.md

 ## Exploring Bias Detection in Reddit Comments with NLP

-This project was developed in collaboration with Meta researchers as part of the Breakthrough Tech Fellowship.
+This project was developed in collaboration with Meta researchers Megan Ung and Candace Ross as part of the Breakthrough Tech Fellowship.

 Our goal is to study and detect bias in Reddit comments across multiple dimensions (gender, race, religion, and orientation) using NLP techniques and then finetuning the BERT model to detect the bias.